nerds-odd-e/doughnut/docs/gitpod.md

 ### Get your doughnut DB tables setup

-- From root of `doughnut` run `./gradlew bootRunE2E` to setup and migrate your base virgin `doughnut` DB tables via `flyway` migrations.
+- From root of `doughnut` run `yarn sut` to setup and migrate your base virgin `doughnut` DB tables via `flyway` migrations.
 Once the migrations have completed (read the `springboot` startup logs from the VSCode terminal), use `Ctrl-C` to exit `springboot` backend server application process. (this might take some time - once done, `Ctrl-C` to exit process on completion).

 ```bash
 ### You should see in the springboot terminal log output a line similar to the below ###